teivah/100-go-mistakes/docs/index.md

 ### Inefficient slice initialization (#21)

+???+ info "TL;DR"

-**TL;DR**: When creating a slice, initialize it with a given length or capacity if its length is already known.
+    When creating a slice, initialize it with a given length or capacity if its length is already known.
 This reduces the number of allocations and improves performance.

 While initializing a slice using `make`, we can provide a length and an optional capacity.
 Forgetting to pass an appropriate value for both of these parameters when it makes sense is a widespread mistake.
 Indeed, it can lead to multiple copies and additional effort for the GC to clean the temporary backing arrays.
 Performance-wise, there’s no good reason not to give the Go runtime a helping hand.